SamCFarrell/PyChain-Ledger/README.md

 4. Test the PyChain Ledger by Storing Records.

 ## Instructions
-Open the [`pychain.py` file](Starter_Code/pychain.py) included in the Homework's `Starter_code` folder.
-You’ll use this file to complete the steps for this assignment.
+You’ll use the `pychain.py` file to complete the steps for this assignment.
 Notice that the `PyChain` ledger that you built throughout this unit already includes the functionality to create blocks, perform the proof of work consensus protocol, and validate blocks in the chain.

 The steps for this assignment are divided into the following sections: